.

 Shade Structures

-Fund 25 free-standing shade structures in the public right-of-way to improve walkability in neighborhoods with limited shade coverage.
-Commission local artists to design structures that reflect local context and culture and meet engineering and safety standards for public infrastructure.
+Fund 19 free-standing shade structures in the public right-of-way to improve walkability in neighborhoods with limited shade coverage.
+Three local artists were selected to contribute artwork on modular components of the shade structures that reflect local context and culture and meet engineering and safety standards for public infrastructure.
+Construction is ongoing expected to be completed in Spring of 2026.

 Phoenix Parks Improvements

-• Resurface, renovate and/or convert athletic courts in eight parks with underutilized courts and/or parks experiencing negative activity to help further activate the park with meaningful recreational opportunities for youth.
+- Resurfaced, renovated and/or converted athletic courts in 20eight parks with underutilized courts and/or parks experiencing negative activity to help further activate the park with meaningful recreational opportunities for youth.

 After-School Grant for Phoenix Schools

-Funds will be available for school districts and charter schools who commit to providing free or affordable after-school programs in-line with the Phoenix After-School Center (PAC) program.
-Schools are located in Qualified Census Tracts and will assist students who have experienced negative economic impacts as a result of the pandemic.
-The goal of the program is to increase access to school services and childcare services for families.
+Funds were available for school districts and charter schools who committed to providing free or affordable after-school programs in-line with the Phoenix After-School Center (PAC) program.
+Schools were located in Qualified Census Tracts and assisted students who had experienced negative economic impacts as a result of the pandemic.
+By offering free or affordable after-school programs, these grants ensured that financial barriers did not prevent children from accessing these valuable opportunities.

 Youth Sports League Grants

-Funds will be used to offer financial assistance or stipends to at-risk, underserved, and low- income youth to participate in youth sports and recreational leagues.
+Funds were used to offer financial assistance or stipends to at-risk, underserved, and low- income youth to participate in youth sports and recreational leagues; and enabled Phoenix non-profits to offer free youth sports activities during after-school hours.
 At the height of the pandemic, recreational leagues were closed and low-income families continued to struggle to pay for recreation leagues for their children.
-This program strives to increase access to recreation programs and increase physical activity for youth.
+The program engaged youth, who otherwise would not have been able to participate in sports, access to recreation programs and increased physical activity.

 For more information, please visit the Parks and Recreation ARPA website.